Bar/Bat Mitzvah in Israel: How to Plan an Unforgettable Trip (2020)

 Everyone, get your cameras out… it’s time to polish that Instagram feed with awesome pictures from Israel that’ll make your kid’s classmates (and their parents) drool out of envy!

-As crazy as it sounds – Bar & Bat Mitzvah celebrations these days are all about style, not substance.
+As crazy as it sounds – these days, Bar & Bat Mitzvah celebrations focus mostly on style, rather than substance.

 Is there a way out of that madness?
 Yes indeed – celebrating your kid’s Bar or Bat Mitzvah in Israel!

-A Bar/Bat Mitzvah trip to Israel offers a breath of fresh for parents who prefer an alternative path.
+A Bar/Bat Mitzvah trip to Israel is a breath of fresh air for parents who prefer an alternative path.
 A path that doesn’t involve stress, chaos, and a party that ends up costing you an arm and a leg.

 A path that gives your kids the chance to (among others):